If you’re not happy with shaving, tweezing, or waxing to remove unwanted hair, laser hair removal may be an option worth considering.

 You should also avoid sun exposure for six weeks before and after treatment.
 Sun exposure makes laser hair removal less effective and makes complications after treatment more likely.

 Just before the procedure, your hair that will be undergoing treatment will be trimmed to a few millimetres above the skin surface.
 The laser equipment will be adjusted according to the colour, thickness, and location of your hair being treated as well as your skin colour.
+You will need to shave or trim before you attend your appointment.

 It is advised to have a minimum of 3 to 6 sessions of laser hair removal treatments at 4 or 6 week intervals depending on the area being treated, attending your next session on the date specified is key to obtaining the best results.